coda/packs-sdk/docs/reference/sdk/interfaces/core.CodaApiBearerTokenAuthentication.md

 • `Optional` **shouldAutoAuthSetup**: `boolean`

-If true, automatically creates and configures an account with a Coda API token with default settings when installing the pack: a scoped read-write token, added to the doc as a shared account that allows actions.
+If true, automatically creates and configures an account with a Coda API token with default settings when installing the pack: a read-write token, added to the doc as a shared account that allows actions.

 ___